 Here are some rules of thumb to keep in mind if you decide to shop at the thrift store:

 - Find the right thrift store.
 Not all Thrift stores are the same.

 - Know the right day and time to shop there.
 Early morning on week days are usually the best time to shop.
 Be sure to ask the store clerk to tell you when they usually display their items.

-As I mentioned earlier I refrain from going to the thrift store to buy stuff just because I know that I can get something new for the same price online.
+As I mentioned earlier, I refrain from going to the thrift store to buy stuff just because I know that I can get something new for the same price online.

 Shopping online gives you the freedom to look around at things that you might not find at a store.
-It gives you the ability to see what’s on sale or clearance, and it also give you the opportunity to pick your desired price and search for your items by sorting them from the lowest price.
+It gives you the ability to see what’s on sale or clearance, and it also gives you the opportunity to pick your desired price and search for your items by sorting them from the lowest price.

 - Shipping cost